sourcegraph/sourcegraph-public-snapshot/web/src/regression/README.md

    Screenshots files are deposited in the current directory and are named descriptively for what should be checked.

+Example:

-At least the following is necessary to run, for example, the search regression tests against the a local running Sourcegraph Docker image:
+At least the following is necessary to run the search regression tests against the a local running Sourcegraph Docker image:

 The following environment variables must be set: